 The Containment Air Control Envelope (CACE) is to be used as a staging area for materials and equipment requiring transfer into or out of the reactor building, while preventing uncontrolled airborne releases from the reactor building.
 It will also be used for handling contaminated materials transferred out of the reactor building.
 Contaminated materials may be wiped down, packaged, and placed in drums or low specific activity (LSA) boxes in the CACE.
 The CACE is intended to support recovery activities through defueling only and will not be designed to satisfy the criteria for a permanent TMI Unit 2 facility.
-Furthermore, it is not intended to function as a storage area and will not be used to store the equipment hatch when removed.
+Furthermore, it is not intended to function as a storage area.